Wamziss/EndoCare/README.md

 # EndoCare

-EndoCare is a web application designed for individuals suffering from endometriosis, providing tools for appointment management, medication reminders, educational resources, and hospital recommendations.
+EndoCare is a web application designed for individuals suffering from endometriosis, providing tools for appointment management, medication reminders, educational resources, hospital recommendations and more.

 ## Getting Started